jasonsgca/CalHacks_12.0/README.md

 CalHacks 12.0 submission - Jason Low & Roy Margallo

 @sdhu @harshitaarora
-thank you for your time!
+thank you for the opportunity for us to participate in this challenge!